statichunt/statichunt/content/themes/nextjs-matdash-free-tailwind-admin-template.md

 author: Adminmart
 author_link: https://adminmart.com/
 date: 2024-09-24T00:00:00.000Z
-description:
+description: >-
   MatDash Next.js admin, a free next.js admin template with several additional features that is eye-catching and elegantly designed.
 With its sleek design, MatDash next.js admin gives your next project a professional and engaging look.
 It has everything you need to create an amazing web app.
 ssg:
   - Nextjs
 css:
   - Tailwind
+ui: []
 cms:
-  -
+  - null
 category:
   - Saas
   - Dashboard